The dual tree of a recursive triangulation of the disk: Introduction and main results

 \subsection{Related work on random laminations of the disk}

-The work of \citet{legalcu} was motivated by the pioneering work of \citet{al94circle,al94} who studied \emph{uniform random triangulations} of the disk which arise as limiting objects for uniform triangulations of regular $n$-gons as $n \to \infty$.
-In the case of uniform random triangulations, the process which encodes the limit triangulation is the Brownian excursion, and the scaling limit of the sequence of dual trees is the Brownian continuum random tree introduced in \cite{Aldous1991a,Aldous1991b,Aldous1993a}.
+The work of Curien and Le~Gall \cite{legalcu} was motivated by the pioneering work of Aldous \cite{al94circle,al94} who studied \emph{uniform random triangulations} of the disk which arise as limiting objects for uniform triangulations of regular $n$-gons as $n \to\infty$.
+In the case of uniform random triangulations, the process which encodes the limit triangulation is the Brownian excursion, and the scaling limit of the sequence of dual trees is the Brownian continuum random tree introduced in \cite {Aldous1991a,Aldous1991b,Aldous1993a}.

-Among the recent work on laminations of the disk, one can mention \cite{CuKo2012a} where Curien and Kortchemski showed that the Brownian triangulation is also the scaling limit of other random subsets of the disk, in particular non-crossing trees (sets of non-crossing chords which form a tree) \cite{MaPa2002}, and dissections (non-crossing sets of chords) under the uniform distribution.
-By sampling tessellations according to a Boltzmann weight depending on the degree of the faces, \citet{Ko2011b} obtained limit laminations which are not triangulations and are encoded by excursions of stable spectrally positive L\'evy processes (with L\'evy measure concentrated on $[0,\infty)$).
-Finally, \citet{CuWe2011a} have studied geodesic laminations of the Poincar\'e disk.
+Among the recent work on laminations of the disk, one can mention \cite {CuKo2012a} where Curien and Kortchemski showed that the Brownian triangulation is also the scaling limit of other random subsets of the disk, in particular, noncrossing trees (sets of noncrossing chords which form a tree) \cite{MaPa2002}, and dissections (noncrossing sets of chords) under the uniform distribution.
+By sampling tessellations according to a Boltzmann weight depending on the degree of the faces, Kortchemski \cite{Ko2011b} obtained limit laminations which are not triangulations and are encoded by excursions of stable spectrally positive L\'evy processes (with L\'evy measure concentrated on $[0,\infty)$).
+Finally, Curien and Werner \cite{CuWe2011a} have studied geodesic laminations of the Poincar\'e disk.
 They construct and study the unique random tiling of the hyperbolic plane into triangles with vertices on the boundary whose distribution is invariant under M\"obius transformations and satisfies a certain spatial Markov property.